 - The sanctioning at the end of July of the Xinjiang Production and Construction Corps (XPCC) (a quasi-governmental paramilitary and business conglomerate that runs prisons and schools in Xinjiang and is the largest producer of cotton in China), in conjunction with a pressure campaign from human rights and labor organizations, has led a number of fashion retailers—including Abercrombie, Lacoste, Adidas, and PVH (which owns Calvin Klein, Van Heusen etc.)—to commit to cutting all ties with suppliers in Xinjiang.
 This has been followed a renewed push by human rights groups aimed at other household brands, such as Amazon and Nike, to follow suit.

 - Going forward, the White House could convene the 10 biggest firms with a presence in the Xinjiang autonomous region to discuss the protections the companies have put in place, or should put in place, to ensure that goods produced through persecution are not connected to U.S. firms or sold within the United States.
 U.S. Rep. Ilhan Omar (D-MN) and colleagues have already reached out to the CEOs of some of these key corporations; the letters (available here) specifically identify concrete connections between the brands and particular factories that are employing forced labor.
-These discussions should be disseminated to the public, so they can make informed consumer decisions.
+These discussions should be disseminated to the public, so we can make informed consumer decisions.

 - The U.S. should strengthen the enforcement of U.S. import bans on products produced in Xinjiang.
 U.S. Customs and Border Protection can prohibit goods from entering the United States—and launch a civil enforcement action against importers when goods do enter—under the Trade Facilitation and Trade Enforcement Act of 2015, 19 U.S.C. § 1307.
 (CPB recently won an enforcement action against Pure Circle for importing stevia made with forced labor from China).
 Several Chinese goods are already subject to Withhold Release Orders (WRO).
 Garments and cotton are of particular concern, given the complete vertical integration of the apparel industry in Xinjiang.